Active risk aversion in SIS epidemics on networks: Introduction

 We propose and study \textit{network actSIS} (actively controlled Susceptible-Infected-Susceptible), a reactive model for networked populations.
 The model relies on two networks: 1) a \textit{contact network} that defines which populations come into contact with which other populations and thus how infection spreads and 2) a \textit{communication network} that defines which populations observe the infection level of which other populations and thus how information spreads.
 We examine the effect of risk aversion and the two network structures on epidemic spread.
 A notion of risk perception was studied in epidemics in \cite{ye2021game,frieswijk2022mean}; however, the analysis uses a mean-field limit, which does not reveal the role of network structure.

 Our main contributions are as follows.
-First, we extend actSIS, a well-mixed population model of actively controlled SIS epidemics, introduced in \cite{zhou2020active}, to network actSIS, a model of interconnected populations, with a contact network that governs infection spread and communication network that governs risk assessment.
+First, we extend actSIS, a well-mixed population model of actively controlled SIS epidemics, introduced in \cite{zhou2020active}, to network actSIS, a model of interconnected populations, with a contact network that governs infection spread and a communication network that governs risk assessment.
 Second, for this model we prove the emergence of an endemic equilibrium (EE) in a transcritical bifurcation.
-On regular graphs, we prove that risk aversion lowers the (uniform) infection levels at this EE.
+For regular contact and communication network graphs, we prove that risk aversion lowers the (uniform) infection levels at this EE.
 Third, we show that an EE in this model is not necessarily unique; it can lose stability in a secondary bifurcation if the communication network is sufficiently sparse.
-On regular communication and influence graphs, stability loss leads to emergence of an infection state that is heterogeneous, i.e., nonuniform infection levels, despite a high level of homogeneity in model structure and parameters.
+Stability loss leads to emergence of an infection state that is heterogeneous even for regular graphs, i.e., nonuniform infection levels, despite a high level of homogeneity in model structure and parameters.

-In Section \ref{sec:background} we provide mathematical preliminaries and background on SIS models.
-In Section \ref{sec:model} we introduce the network actSIS model.
-We analyze the model with general graphs and risk response strategies in Section \ref{sec:bif} and specialized to regular graphs in Section \ref{sec:riskaverters}.